-A low tide combined with a sea mist to produce an atmospheric scene.
+A low tide combined with a sea mist to produce an atmospheric scene for this visit.
 As the sun began to burn off the mist, the sky was reflected in the sand on the ebb tide.
 Regulars and visitors mingled in the acres of space here, with a walk to the end of the beach taking a good half hour.
 At times like this, Perranporth is one of the finest beaches to visit in the county.

 Nigel would be here anyway, even without his hobby.

-One of Cornwall’s most popular beaches, Perranporth has plenty of beach-side parking and all the facilities that you might need.
+One of Cornwall’s most popular beaches, Perranporth has plenty of beach-side parking.
 It’s a large, dangerous North Coast beach, often featured in beach rescue programmes on TV.
-This is a great beach to visit for both natural beauty and sociable action.
+This is a great beach to happily combine natural beauty and sociable action.